7 Ayurvedic Smoothie Recipes by Body Type

 - 2 soaked dates (pitted)

-Method: Warm the almond milk gently (not boiling).
-Blend all ingredients until smooth.
+Method: Warm the almond milk gently (don't boil).
+Blend everything until smooth.
 Serve immediately while warm.

-Why it works: Bananas, almonds, ghee, and dates are all sweet, heavy, and grounding — exactly what Vata needs.
+Why it works: Bananas, almonds, ghee and dates are all sweet, heavy, grounding.
+Exactly what Vata needs.
 The warming spices kindle agni without being harsh.

 2. Spiced Stewed Apple Smoothie